Red Tory: Revival in provincial politics

-In the wake of the rise of the conservative Wildrose Party in Alberta in the 2010s, the term "Red Tory" has been revived as a name of the moderate wing of the Progressive Conservative Association of Alberta, which was seen to be in ascendence under the leadership of Ed Stelmach and Alison Redford.
-Redford is closely associated with centrist Tories Joe Clark and Peter Lougheed, as opposed to Wildrose leader Danielle Smith's association with right-wing Tories Ralph Klein and Tom Flanagan.
-Redford was called a Red Tory by Chantal Hébert, Ezra Levant and others.
+With the rise of the conservative Wildrose Party in Alberta in the 2010s, the term "Red Tory" was revived as a name for the moderate wing of the Progressive Conservative Association of Alberta, which was seen to gain power under the premiership of Ed Stelmach and Alison Redford.
+As premier, Redford was closely associated with centrist Tories such as Joe Clark and Peter Lougheed, whereas Danielle Smith—the then Wildrose leader—was associated with the right-wing Tories Ralph Klein and Tom Flanagan.
+Redford was called a "Red Tory" by Chantal Hébert, Ezra Levant and others in the media.

 The Progressive Conservative Association of Nova Scotia under Tim Houston, branding themselves as Red Tories, won a majority government in the 2021 Nova Scotia general election.
 Houston's Progressive Conservatives campaigned on using provincial resources to improve healthcare services.

 United Kingdom

-In 2009 Phillip Blond promoted communitarian traditionalist conservative ideas within the Conservative Party with a book titled Red Tory: How Left and Right Have Broken Britain and How We Can Fix It and by creating the think-tank ResPublica.
+In 2009, Phillip Blond promoted communitarian traditionalist conservative ideas within the Conservative Party with a book titled Red Tory: How Left and Right Have Broken Britain and How We Can Fix It and by creating the think-tank ResPublica.
 Leader of the Conservative Party David Cameron spoke at ResPublica's launch and Red Tory ideas were said to be a major influence on him.

 In Scotland, the term "Red Tory" has been used to describe the Scottish Labour Party, who some see as assisting with, or failing to oppose, certain Conservative policies.
 The term was first used in this context by Scottish independence supporters, following Labour's participation in the Better Together campaign in opposition to Scottish independence alongside the Conservatives and Liberal Democrats during the 2014 Scottish independence referendum.

-Evolving from the Scottish usage of the term, the term, along with the terms Blairite and "centrist", have been used, particularly on social media by members on the political left of the Labour Party to refer to MPs and Labour Party figures who withheld support for Jeremy Corbyn, the former Labour leader from 2015 to 2020.
+Evolving from the Scottish usage of the term, the term, along with the terms Blairite, Brownite and "centrist", have been used, particularly on social media by members on the political left of the Labour Party to refer to MPs and Labour Party figures who withheld support for Jeremy Corbyn, the former Labour leader from 2015 to 2020.
 The term has also been used as a pejorative against current Labour leader Keir Starmer, who has been seen by some to have moved the party too far away from traditional left-wing positions.